open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

 The conversation floor manager retains ultimate responsibility for deciding which conversants are currently considered to be active in the conversation and which agent is the current focal agent.
 This can, for example, include removing agents from the conversation if they do not respond within an allotted time, inviting trusted agents to the conversation when needed, and deciding when to terminate a conversation with the user.

-Open Floor-compliant conversation floor managers (including host browsers) agents must support all normative event types in order to be considered fully compliant.
+Open-Floor compliant conversation floor managers (including host browsers) agents must support all normative event types in order to be considered fully compliant.

 A simple floor manager will generally forward all events to the intended recipient designated by the _to_ section of each event.
 If there is no _to_ section it will forward the event to all participants apart from the sender.